lenra-io/dofigen/README.md

 #### Use it with Docker

-You can run Dofigen directly from it Docker image with the next command:
+You can run Dofigen directly from its Docker image with the following command:

 ```bash
 docker run --rm -it -v $(pwd):/app lenra/dofigen